tidesdb/tidesdb/doc/05-internals/transactions-and-mvcc.md

 The fingerprint is what keeps the common case local.
 Two different keys can land in the same slot, and without a fingerprint the commit could not tell a genuine same-key conflict from a hash collision.
-With it, most claims are settled by the slot alone.
+With it, most claims are settled by the slots alone.

+A key's claim lives in one of the four consecutive slots starting at its hash slot, its **run**, and every operation on a key walks the run.
+This is what lets two commits in flight at once share a slot without either losing: the second records its claim in the next free slot of the run, and a committer of either key still meets the claim it has to lose to.
+With one slot per key there was nowhere to put the second claim, and leaving it unrecorded would have let a third committer of the same key through, so the commit was refused on every such collision — with a few hundred keys per commit, more often than not.

 The reservation therefore answers with more than won or lost.
-It returns **WON**; **CONFLICT** for an occupant still in flight, which cannot be told from a same-key committer without its applied version; **REFRESH** when the occupant is committed but sits above what this commit believes the oldest live snapshot to be; or **CHECK_KEY**, handing back the exact occupant it saw.
+It returns **WON**; **CONFLICT** for a same-fingerprint occupant still in flight, or a run every slot of which holds a key in flight;
+**REFRESH** when a committed occupant sits above what this commit believes the oldest live snapshot to be; or **CHECK_KEY**, handing back the exact occupant it saw.

 :::caution[A fingerprint is not a key, and the commit no longer pretends otherwise] A fingerprint match is not proof of a same-key conflict, and a mismatch past the snapshot bound is